Matt Vickers: In government: first term (2019–2024)

-He was elected as MP for Stockton South at the 2019 general election with a majority of 5,260.
+Vickers was elected as MP for Stockton South at the 2019 general election with a majority of 5,260.
 The seat had previously been held by Labour's Paul Williams.
-Vickers has served on a number of House of Commons Select Committees, including the Levelling Up, Housing and Communities Committee, the Home Affairs Select Committee, the Justice Select Committee, the Petitions Committee and the Committee on the Future Relationship with the European Union Committee.
+He has served on a number of House of Commons Select Committees, including the Levelling Up, Housing and Communities Committee, the Home Affairs Select Committee, the Justice Select Committee, the Petitions Committee and the Committee on the Future Relationship with the European Union Committee.

 In June 2022, Vickers was appointed Parliamentary Private Secretary to the Home Office ministerial team, alongside Luke Evans.
-A month later, he was promoted to Deputy Chairman of the Conservative Party., serving in the role until 2024.
+A month later, he was promoted to Deputy Chairman of the Conservative Party, serving in the role until 2024.
 Following the 2024 General Election, Vickers was appointed Shadow Shadow Minister of State for Crime, Policing and Fire.

 In Parliament, Matt Vickers has served as the Chair of the All-Party Parliamentary Group (APPG) on Retail.
 In 2023, Vickers led a campaign with the backing of over 39 other MPs to ask the Chancellor Jeremy Hunt to extend 75% Business Rates Relief for retail, hospitality and leisure businesses.
-The campaign was successful, with Hunt announcing a year long extension in the November 2023 United Kingdom autumn statement, praising Vickers for his 'tenacious campaigning on this issue'.

-Vickers been vocal on animal welfare issues.
-In July 2021, he led a debate in Westminster Hall on the protection of hedgehogs, arguing for urgent action following the loss of half the rural population of hedgehogs over two decades.
-In 2022, Vickers also led a debate on ending cages for farmed animals, following a Parliamentary Petition signed by almost 110,000 people, arguing that "Great British Farmers already ensure our animals are kept to the highest of international standards and now we must work with them to strive for even better care."
-Vickers also lobbied government in favour of the Pet Abduction Act, which was later introduced by Conservative MP Anna Firth.
-The Bill became law in August 2024.
-Vickers also served on the Glue Traps (Offences) Bill Commons Committee.